-This information provides guidance on the appropriate response when a floods or a landslides are likely to occur.

-- From 2019 on, alert levels are released together with evacuation instructions and weather information for disaster prevention. - There are five scales: - Level 1......Be in a state of readiness.
-(Gather information on rain and river status on TV or online.) - Level 2......Verify evacuation routes.
-(Search on whether or not a place where you are is in danger and how and where you should evacuate if it is in danger.) - Level 3......The elderly and other persons requiring assistance should start evacuating from a place of danger.
-(People who would take time to reach shelter should evacuate.) - Level 4.....Full evacuation from a place of danger.
-(Everyone evacuates from a place of danger and take shelter at a safe place.) - Level 5............Take best possible measures to save lives.
-(Disaster has already occurred or is imminent.
-Protect your own life!)
+- This information provides guidance on the appropriate response when a floods or Sediment disasters are likely to occur. - From 2019 on, alert levels are released together with evacuation instructions and weather information for disaster prevention. - There are five scales: - Level 1 .........
+Enhance readiness for the disaster.
+(Gather information on rainfall and river status on TV or online.)
+Level 2......Verify evacuation routes.
+(Search on whether or not the place where you are is in danger and how and where you should evacuate if it is in danger.)
+Level 3.........The elderly and other persons requiring assistance should start evacuating from a place of danger.
+(People who would take time including the elderly and children etc. to reach shelter should evacuate.)
+Level 4.....Full evacuation from a place of danger.
+(Everyone evacuates from a place of danger and take shelter at a safe place.)
+Level 5..........Take best possible measures to save lives.
+(Disaster has already occurred or is